ppizarror/pygame-menu/docs/_source/advanced.rst

                  from pygameMenu.widgets.widget.mywidget import MyWidget

-For adding the widget to the :py:class:`pygameMenu.menu.Menu` this class must be extended with a public method :py:meth:`pygameMenu.menu.Menu.add_mywidget` with the following
+For adding the widget to the :py:class:`pygameMenu.Menu` class, a public method :py:meth:`pygameMenu.Menu.add_mywidget` with the following structure have to be
-structure:
+added:

 .. code-block:: python